LCAV/dsp-labs/docs/dft/Pitch shifting using DFT.md

 TASK 1: At the end of the file, add a new function `DFT_rescale`.
 You can copy it from the [IPython notebook](http://nbviewer.jupyter.org/github/prandoni/COM303/blob/master/voice_transformer/voicetrans.ipynb) above (don't forget to replace `xrange` with `range`).
 {% endhint %}

 Now you can create a new .py file and implement the real-time DFT pitch shifting, using the function above.
+This task should be straightforward after the granular synthesis implementation.

 {% hint style="info" %}
 TASK 2: Complete the Python code below.